 Ross is now out of isolation and back in the real world, but now he’s in the same boat as the rest of us, and doing our bit to limit the horrendous scourge of COVID-19.
 Ross and Dan share their experiences of self isolation and reveal their tips and tricks to try and stay “normal” in a world turned upside down.
 Can any good come out of this situation for Dads and their families?

-It’s a brand new season for Direct Advice For Dads and we’re stuck in a crazy time at the moment.
+We’re stuck in a crazy time at the moment – parenting during COVID-19.
 Ross calls in on the last day of his enforced fortnight of COVID-19 isolation and reveals to Dan what it’s been like to be stuck in the house with wife and kids.

 Episode 1: All your relationships change